 The Guthrie Symposium on newborn screening and metabolic disorders is a half-day educational event honoring the life and legacy of Robert Guthrie, MD, PhD, and his attachment to the University at Buffalo and Oishei Children's Hospital.

 This annual symposium is a forum for world-renowned physicians and scientists to share their knowledge with providers, families and community stakeholders.
 Our speakers will discuss pioneering research and clinical practices in genetic and metabolic disorders.

-The inaugural Guthrie Symposium will be held June 28, 2021, the date that would be Dr. Guthrie's 105th birthday.
+The inaugural Guthrie Symposium was held virtually on June 28, 2021, the date that would be Dr. Guthrie's 105th birthday.

 Michael E. Cain, MD